moleculer-java/moleculer-spring-boot-demo/README.md

 The project also includes a "buildInstaller" Gradle command to create a **Windows Installer** from the project, and it will install the finished application as a 64-bit **Windows Service**.

-The Windows Service creates a Moleculer Node that can be connected to another **Java or NodeJS-based** Moleculer Node.
+The Windows Service creates a Moleculer Node that can be connected to another **Java or Node.js-based** Moleculer Node.
 The connection parameters can be specified in the "cfg/moleculer.config.xml" file and and in the files of the "cfg/transporter" directory.

 **Build Windows Installer**